NattyGabe/pyow_hack/README.md

 # pyow_hack

-Includes an extremely early draft of the Pyow-Hack paper along with some sample code from the project.
+Includes two extremely early drafts of the Pyow-Hack paper along with some sample code from the project.